PX4/pyulog/README.md

 #### Development ####

-To install the code in a format so that it can be easily edited use the following command:
+To install the code in a format so that it can be easily edited use the following command (this will install the package as a link to the repo):

 ```bash
 pip install -e .